-be known what is being piped or harped?
+6 Now then, brothers, what good will I do you if I come to you speaking in 'languages' instead of addressing you with revelation, or with knowledge, or with prophecy, or with teaching?
+7 Take lifeless things like a flute or a harp; if they make no distinction in the notes when they produce sound, how will it be known what is being piped or harped?
 8 Also a trumpet; if it gives an indistinct sound, who will prepare for battle?
 9 So it is with you: if you do not deliver an intelligible message with the 'language', how will it be known what is being said?
 You will just be speaking into the air.
-10 There are probably a oreat many kinds of sounds in the world, and none of them is without significance.
-11 But if I don't know the force of the sound, I will be a foreigner to the speaker, and he will be a foreigner to me.
+10 There are probably a great many kinds of sounds in the world, and none of them is without significance.
+11 But if I do not know the force of the sound, I will be a foreigner to the speaker, and he will be a foreigner to me.

 12 And you too: since you are zealous for spiritual things, aim at the edification of the congregation, that you may all grow.
-13 Therefore the one speaking in a 'language' should pray that he may interpret.1 14 For if I pray in a 'language', my spirit prays, but my mind is unfruitful.
+13 Therefore the one speaking in a 'language' should pray that someone interpret.4 14 For if I pray in a 'language', my spirit prays, but my mind is unfruitful.
 15 So what then?
 I will pray with the spirit, but I will also pray with the mind; I will sing with the spirit, but I will also sing with the mind.
-16 Otherwise, if you bless with the spirit, how will he who occupies the place of the outsider say the "Amen" at your giving of thanks, since he doesn't know what you are saying?
-17 You, of course, give thanks guite well, but the other is not edified.
+16 Otherwise, if you bless with the spirit, how will he who occupies the place of the outsider say the "Amen" at your giving of thanks, since he does not know what you are saying?
+17 You, of course, give thanks quite well, but the other is not edified.